 Doc: “So you say you’re a writer.
 That’s a creative field.
 A field in which you sometimes have to throw your entire self and your emotions into your work.
 Would you agree?”

 Me: “I guess so?
-I don’t know if I’d say that my inclination to write means that I have a predisposition to depression.”
-I did know that Doc meant well, though.
-Much like the pain in my back: that much I did know.
+I don’t know if I’d say that my desire to write means that I have a predisposition to depression.”

 Doc: “And what are you expecting from talking to me?”